Systems-Modeling/SysML-v2-Pilot-Implementation/README.md

    * [Gradle](https://gradle.org/) is used to build project `org.omg.sysml.jupyter`.
    * [Maven](https://maven.apache.org/) is used to build `org.omg.sysml.interactive\dist\sysmli.jar` (which is used by `org.omg.sysml.jupyter`).
         * To build the JAR, invoke `mvn clean package` from the base `SysML-v2-Pilot-Implementation` directory.
-        * If you have [M2Eclipse](https://www.eclipse.org/m2e/) installed (with the Tycho Project Configurators connector), it can also be built using the launch configuration in `SysML-v2-Pilot-Implementation/launch`.
+        * If you have [M2Eclipse](https://www.eclipse.org/m2e/) installed (with the Tycho Project Configurators connector), it can also be built using the launch configuration in `SysML-v2-Pilot-Implementation/launch`.   * [PlantUML]: `ISYSML_GRAPHVIZ_PATH` environment variable needs to point to `dot` executable of GraphViz to use PlantUML

 ### Prototype SysML Implementation